-But in cases where the proposed routes differed by more than ten minutes, Trainline showed much shorter routes three times (on average one hour and 7 minutes shorter, costing on average 21% less) and RailEurope showed a shorter route option once (20 minutes shorter, but costing 29% more).
+But in cases where the proposed routes differed by more than ten minutes, Trainline showed much shorter routes three times (on average one hour and 7 minutes shorter, costing on average 21% less) and Rail Europe showed a shorter route option once (20 minutes shorter, but costing 29% more).

 Other Reasons We Prefer Trainline Over Rail Europe

 - Trainline shows the first class ticket possibilities in the first search result, right next to second class.
 This is nice to have even if you don’t usually take first class, because sometimes the first class option can be nearly as cheap — and in rare occasions cheaper.

 - At last check Trainline was available in 13 languages (plus a few localized versions of some languages) compared to Rail Europe’s 6 languages.

-- In its search results, Trainline is better about showing additional add-on options when offered by the train company, such as WiFi and tickets for your taking your pet with you on the train.
-RailEurope doesn’t have these.
+- In its search results, Trainline is better about showing additional add-on options when offered, such as supplements for in-train WiFi and taking your pet with you on the train.
+Rail Europe doesn’t have these.
 Both platforms are pretty good at allowing you to choose your seating preferences when this is possible.

 - Trainline shows more complete information in the main page of search results about whether a ticket is refundable or exchangeable.

 - Trainline accepts more payment methods: Visa, Mastercard, Paypal, American Express, Maestro, Diners Club (for the UK), Google Pay, and Apple Pay.
 Rail Europe accepts fewer methods, though you’re pretty likely to have one of these: MasterCard, Visa, Visa Electron, Maestro, and American Express.
 Many European train companies have trouble accepting credit cards from outside of their own countries and especially from outside of Europe, so buying from either one of these platforms saves a lot of headaches versus buying directly from the train networks.

-- In those cases where the national train company tacks on a separate price for a seat reservation, this is transparent on the first search page of Trainline as an optional add-on, whereas it shows up later in the process for Rail Europe, and you have to uncheck a box to avoid this extra fee.
+- In those cases where the national train company (especially in Germany) tacks on a separate price for a seat reservation, this is transparent on the first search page of Trainline as an optional add-on, whereas it shows up later in the process for Rail Europe, and you have to uncheck a box to avoid this extra fee.

-There Are a Few Advantages to RailEurope, However
+There Are a Few Advantages to Rail Europe, However

-And there are a few other small things that I personally prefer about the RailEurope interface:
+There are a few small things that I personally prefer about the Rail Europe interface:

 - Trainline is super-easy to use and makes sense, but RailEurope is simpler.
 Yes, this is partly because it actually offers fewer add-ons and options, but it’s nice to have less to look through for a slightly faster booking process.

-- I like the small Google Map next to the search results in RailEurope; it gives a quick, and handy indicator of each route and where you’d be changing trains.
+- I like the small Google Map next to the search results in Rail Europe; it gives a quick, and handy indicator of each route and where you’d be changing trains.

 Carbon Footprint Calculations Differ between Trainline and Rail Europe

-Both sites rather prominently show the carbon footprint of each train route you consider (RailEurope expresses it as carbon saved compared to flying; Trainline just shows the carbon footprint of your trip).
+Both sites rather prominently show the carbon footprint of each train route you consider (Rail Europe expresses it as carbon saved compared to flying; Trainline just shows the carbon footprint of your trip).
 But we found it odd that they each calculate rather different results for the same trip.
-For example, a London-Paris Eurostar is shown as using 5.17 kg CO2 on RailEurope, whereas Trainline gives 4.2 kg CO2 for the same exact ticket.
+For example, a London-Paris Eurostar is shown as using 5.17 kg CO2 on Rail Europe, whereas Trainline gives 4.2 kg CO2 for the same exact ticket.